kryzet/git-submit50/SECURITY.md

 | < 4.0   | :x:                |
 -->

-This project releases the utility under a rolling release model: as soon as updates are considered ready for end-user consumption, they are made available to users.
-Therefore, security vulnerabilities are only considered important if they are present in the utility in the way it is made available to end users.
+Security vulnerabilities are only considered important if they are present in the utility in the way it is made available to end users.
+Specifically, the utility is made available through a rolling release model: as soon as updates are considered ready for end-user consumption, they are made available to users and it is assumed that users are using the latest release of the software.

 ## Reporting a Vulnerability